 I was the first-ever Graduate Student Representative of the Popular Communication Division of the International Communication Association (2009-2011).

-I am Reviewer for the journals New Media & Society, Journal of Communication, Communication, Culture & Critique, Visual Communication, Journal of Ethnic and Racial Studies, Television & New Media, Sociological Quarterly, and European Journal of Cultural Studies.
+I am Reviewer for the journals New Media & Society, Journal of Communication, Communication, Culture & Critique, Visual Communication, Journal of Ethnic and Racial Studies, Sociological Quarterly, and European Journal of Cultural Studies.

 My public commentary has been published or covered in The New York Times, CNN, The Guardian, The Daily Mail, Rappler, The Huffington Post, Communication with Disaster-Affected Communities Network, and IRIN Humanitarian News.